Robust Control and Entanglement of Qudits in Neutral Atom Arrays: Noise and comparison with qubit-based implementations

-As discussed in Sect.~\ref{sec:level_struct}, in the qutrit setup, using cross-polarized laser beams eliminates the crosstalk between different Rydberg transitions.
-In that case, these transitions may be driven independently, yielding optimal performance of the protocol proposed in Eq.~\eqref{eq:CZ_general_qutrit} and depicted in Fig.~\ref{fig:cz3_pulsed}(c).
-In our simulation, we use a Rabi frequency of $\OmMax=2\pi\times 5~\textrm{MHz}$ and a Rydberg lifetime of $60~\mu\textrm{s}$.
-To simplify the quantum jump simulation, we assume that spontaneous decay from the Rydberg states always occurs to the ground state $\ket{0}$.
-We also use a finite blockade strength $V=2\pi\times 220~\textrm{MHz}$, which we assume to be uniform across all Rydberg levels~\cite{Jia2024}.
-The shot-to-shot detuning is sampled from a normal distribution with a standard deviation of $40~\textrm{KHz}$, and the laser intensity noise with a relative variance of 0.008.
 To implement the $\CRg$ gates, we modify the pulse shape $\Omega_{\CRg}^{(\mathrm{r})}(t)$ shown in Fig.~\ref{fig:cz3_pulsed}(b) and re-optimize the Rydberg driving pulse with finite amplitude rise and fall times, to avoid abrupt on-off laser switching.
 We note that such adjustments in the presence of systematic experimental imperfections (such as finite rise and fall times, or finite blockade strength) may be performed easily, since $\Omega_{\CRg}^{(\mathrm{r})}(t)$ is a smooth function that can be faithfully represented by a few parameters.
 One may thus write a simple ansatz for the pulse shape implementing $\CRg_S(\theta)$ for any $\theta$ and any set $S$ of target states, and use the ansatz to calibrate the pulses~\cite{evered_high-fidelity_2023}.

 We find that the qutrit $\CZg$ gate is implemented with a fidelity of 0.994.
 We further test the fidelities of the $\CRg$ gates comprising the gate sequence in Eq.~\eqref{eq:CZ_general_qutrit}; we find that $\CRg_{\{1\}}\!\left(\frac{4\pi}{3}\right)$, $\CRg_{\{2\}}\!\left(\frac{4\pi}{3}\right)$, and $\CRg_{\{1,2\}}\!\left(\frac{4\pi}{3}\right)$ are implemented with fidelities 0.998, 0.998, and 0.997, respectively.
 Note that the degraded fidelity of $\CRg_{\{1,2\}}\!\left(\frac{4\pi}{3}\right)$ compared with $\CRg_{\{1\}}\!\left(\frac{4\pi}{3}\right)$ and $\CRg_{\{2\}}\!\left(\frac{4\pi}{3}\right)$ is expected, due to the doubled population in the Rydberg levels, which is the main error source.
 In Appendix~\ref{app:crosstalk}, we show that the effect of crosstalk, if it cannot be avoided, can be counteracted by simple modifications to the $\CRg$ pulses, resulting in a qutrit $\CZg$ fidelity of 0.993 that is close to the fidelity in the absence of crosstalk.